Darwinky25/DARWIN-with-ALLA-engine/README.md

 ## 📜 **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **Darwin Public License (ALLA License) v1.0** - see the [LICENSE](LICENSE) file for details.

+### Key License Points:
+- ✅ **Free for Education & Research**: Use freely for academic and research purposes
+- ✅ **Open Source Collaboration**: Contribute and share improvements
+- ❌ **No Commercial Use**: Commercial applications require explicit permission
+- ❌ **No False Claims**: Cannot claim modifications as entirely new original work
+- ❌ **No Harmful Use**: Prohibited for military, destructive, or exploitative purposes
+- ⚠️ **Attribution Required**: Must credit Darwinky25 as original creator

+### Commercial Licensing
+For commercial use inquiries, please contact through the GitHub repository.

+### Contributors
+All contributors must agree to our [Contributor License Agreement (CLA)](CLA.md).
+See [CONTRIBUTORS.md](CONTRIBUTORS.md) for our amazing contributors!

 ---